Approach

 Before drawing, I observe, listen, and understand the context because good design comes from identifying the right problem and finding the most effective solution.

-I always aim to balance functionality and aesthetics, with great attention to detail and user experience.
+I always aim to balance functionality and aesthetics, with great attention to details, easy production and final user experience.

 I work closely with private clients and companies to turn needs and goals into clear, well-designed, and functional products.
 Every phase, from research to prototyping, is driven by dialogue and experimentation to ensure solutions that are not only visually appealing but also concrete and suited to those who use them.